 Prepare your cast: Make sure your entire cast is briefed before the shooting, so they’re fully prepared and know where they need to be on the day.
 This can also help the talent feel more comfortable on-set and in front of the camera, if they’re not professional actors.
 Keeping your cast in the loop helps production run smoothly and stay on schedule.

 6. Supplement your video with stock videos and images

 Beautiful footage is a key ingredient for any high-performing video.
 But sometimes it’s not practical or possible to film specific locations or subjects in-person.
 Perhaps the subject of your video is located in another country, or you don’t have access to certain props or sets that you need.

 In these situations, a simple solution is to use high-quality stock video clips and images to complete your video.
-PlayPlay’s video maker includes access to the highest-quality stock media library on the market — Getty Images.
+PlayPlay’s video creation platform includes access to the highest-quality stock media library on the market — Getty Images.
 With its in-built search feature, you can easily find the perfect media and drag and drop elements directly into your video.
 Using stock media is an ideal solution when you're on a tight deadline or need to keep costs low.

 7. Get creative with visuals and transitions

 Corporate videos should keep viewers interested and engaged.
 Enhance your footage using video transitions and eye-catching visuals to make sure your video is watched to the end.